jnnfrsofia/liri-node-app/README.md

 # liri-node-app

-To install these npm packages run these commands one at a time. npm install twitter npm install spotify npm install request
+*To install these npm packages run these commands one at a time. npm install twitter npm install spotify npm install request

 *Commands to run LIRI

-Follow the format presented in these queries
+Follow the format presented in these queries:

 * node liri.js my-tweets
 * node liri.js spotify-this-song '<song name here>'